Civic and Economic Thought and Leadership, BS

-Graduates are inspired and prepared to lead and serve in civil society, public affairs or government, and the internships provide the practical professional experience that employers desire.
+Graduates are inspired and prepared to lead and serve in civil society, public affairs or government.

-Some career paths graduates might pursue include business, education, government, law, politics, national security affairs and public office.
+Career paths that graduates might pursue include business, education, foreign service, government, law, politics, national security affairs and public office.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: